 Lorgpug’s body began jiggling and shaking.
 His head rolled away, and his throat transformed into a gruesome, spurting wound.
-Blood gushed across the desolate ground, but it didn’t collect into pools or puddles; it was immediately absorbed by the dusty earth, leaving nothing behind but a spongy blot.
+Blood gushed across the ground, but it didn’t collect into pools or puddles; it was immediately absorbed by the dusty earth, leaving nothing but a spongy, crimson blot.

-Estilian came running over.
-“What…why…” His mouth opened and closed as he tried to form the question.
+“What…why…” Estilian’s mouth opened and closed as he tried to form the question.

 The cheerleader knelt and wiped her blade off on Lorgpug’s dressing.
 “He would have slowed us.
 I was being merciful.”
 She cast a casual glance at him.
 “Wouldn’t you agree?”

 Estilian gulped.
 He forced himself to nod.
 “Merciful.
 Yes.”